tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:ImprovementTarget](https://rs.tdwg.org/bdqffdq/terms/ImprovementTarget)
 - Preferred Label: Improvement Target
-- Definition: A specific data quality need for which a specific Amendment is intended to improve.
+- Definition: A specific DataQualityNeed that a specific Amendment is intended to improve.
 - SubClass Of: NeedConcept
-- Comments: The ImprovementTarget concept in bdqffdq describes which measures, issues, and validations are improved by some amendment.
+- Comments: The ImprovementTarget concept in bdqffdq describes which Validations, Issues, and Measures are improved by some Amendment.
 ImprovementTarget includes relationships between an Amendment and one or more Validations or Measures.
 IT(am) = {me ⋃ va | me ∈ ME, va ∈ VA ⋀ am ∈ AM}
 - View in: [term-list](../list/bdqffdq/index.md#ImprovementTarget)